BarryPizzy/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-task 4:a function that reverses the content of an array of integers
+task 5:always look up, function that changes all lowercase letters of a string to uppercase.